michael2012z/BitBible/markdown/KJV/files/Ps.md

 ## Psalms 85

-1. To the chief Musician, A Psalm for the sons of Korah.Lord, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.for the sons: or, of the sonsfavourable: or, well pleased
+1. To the chief Musician, A Psalm for the sons of Korah.Lord, thou hast been favourable unto thy land: thou hast brought back the captivity of Jacob.

 2. Thou hast forgiven the iniquity of thy people, thou hast covered all their sin.
 Selah.

-3. Thou hast taken away all thy wrath: thou hast turned thyself from the fierceness of thine anger.thyself…: or, thine anger from waxing hot
+3. Thou hast taken away all thy wrath: thou hast turned thyself from the fierceness of thine anger.

 4. Turn us, O God of our salvation, and cause thine anger toward us to cease.